-(3) Assertive Conduct: MRE 801(a) itself provides that nonverbal conduct is a statement within the meaning of the rule but only if "intended by the person as an assertion."
+3. Assertive conduct.
+MRE 801(a) itself provides that nonverbal conduct is a statement within the meaning of the rule but only if "intended by the person as an assertion."
 Plainly, conduct, such as pointing to a person to identify them in a lineup, may be the equivalent of words, and intended as an assertion.

-Michigan Court Rules Practice: Evidence, § 801.2, p.9 2 Graham, Handbook of Federal Evidence (4th ed), § 801.2, p.202 2 McCormick, Evidence (4th ed), § 250, p.107 United States v Abou-Saada, 785 F2d 1 (CA 1, 1986) (4) Nonassertive Conduct and Implied Assertions: as with verbal conduct, implied assertions by conduct are not covered by the hearsay rule as not within the definition of "statement."
+Michigan Court Rules Practice: Evidence, § 801.2 6 Graham, Handbook of Federal Evidence (7th Ed), § 801.2 2 McCormick, Evidence (7th Ed), § 250 United States v Abou-Saada, 785 F2d 1 (CA 1, 1986)

+4. Nonassertive conduct and implied assertions.
+As with verbal conduct, implied assertions by conduct are not covered by the hearsay rule as not within the definition of "statement."
 The Advisory Committee Note states that nonverbal conduct "may be offered as evidence that the person acted as he did because of his belief in the existence of the condition sought to be proved, from which belief the existence of the condition may be inferred.
 This sequence is, arguably, in effect an assertion of the existence of the condition and hence properly includable within the hearsay concept."
 Nonetheless, this nonverbal conduct is not included within the definition of "statement" because though "evidence of this character is untested with respect to the perception, memory, and narration (or their equivalents) of the act, ...the Advisory Committee is of the view that these dangers are minimal in the absence of an intent to assert and do not justify the loss of the evidence on hearsay grounds."
 A common example is that observation of a person stepping outside and opening an umbrella is admissible over a hearsay objection to prove that it was raining at the time.